Sprinkler Head Revisited: Momentum, Forces, and Flows in Machian Propulsion: Introduction

 \section{Introduction}

-In chapter III, section III of his 1883 text on mechanics, physicist and philosopher of science Ernst Mach analyzes the behavior of a ``reaction wheel'' (see Fig. \ref{fig:reactionwheel}) which alternately expels and then sucks in air, as the experimenter squeezes and then releases the hollow rubber ball.
+In chapter III, section III of his 1883 text on mechanics, physicist and philosopher of science Ernst Mach analyzes the behavior of a ``reaction wheel,'' illustrated in Fig. \ref{fig:reactionwheel}, which alternately expels and then sucks in air as the experimenter squeezes and then releases the hollow rubber ball.
 He observed that ``the wheel [continues] to revolve rapidly in the same direction as it did in the case in which we blew into it.''
 In other words, the effect of sucking a given volume of air does not cancel the effect of blowing it out.
 Indeed, Mach did not notice {\it any} motion of the reaction wheel when it was made to suck in air \cite{Mach}.
 Similar observations were later made independently by others (e.g., \cite{Kirkpatrick,Belson}).

-Mach's reaction wheel is a close analog of the so-called reverse (or inverse) sprinkler problem, made famous by Richard P. Feynman's bestselling book of reminiscences, published in 1985 \cite{Feynman-anecdote}.
+Mach's reaction wheel is a close analog of the so-called reverse (or inverse) sprinkler problem, made famous by theoretical physicist (and Nobel laureate) Richard P. Feynman's bestselling book of personal reminiscences, published in 1985 \cite{Feynman-anecdote}.
 As a graduate student at Princeton University in the early 1940's, Feynman attempted to determine which way a sprinkler would turn if it were submerged and made to suck in the surrounding water.
-His improvised experiment ended with the explosion, within the rooms of the university's cyclotron laboratory, of a large glass bottle filled with water.\footnote{For other accounts of this incident, see \cite{Wheeler,Creutz}.}
+His improvised experiment in the rooms of the university's cyclotron laboratory ended with the explosion of a large glass bottle filled with water.
+(For other first-hand accounts of this incident, see \cite{Wheeler,Creutz}.)

 Various experimental and theoretical analyses of the reverse sprinkler have established that it turns in the direction opposite to that of the regular sprinkler, but far more weakly.
 In fact, were it not for the viscosity of the fluid, the reverse sprinkler would experience only a transient torque as the flow commences, and no torque at all in the steady state.
 This can be understood by invoking the conservation of (angular) momentum, as we shall review in Sec. \ref{sec:momentum}.